Differential diagnosis of recent acute viral hepatitis

 -Hepatitis B: Testing Algorithm for Screening, Diagnosis, and Management

-Consider administration of immune globulin to individuals exposed to patients with hepatitis A.
+Consider administration of human immune globulin to individuals exposed to patients with hepatitis A.

 Consider administration of hepatitis B immune globulin and/or hepatitis B vaccine to individuals exposed to hepatitis B patient's blood or body fluids.

-Positive hepatitis B surface antigen or positive antibody to hepatitis A virus IgM test results should be reported by the attending physician to the State Department of Health, as required by law in some states.
+Positive hepatitis B surface antigen (HBsAg) or positive anti-hepatitis A virus (HAV) IgM test results should be reported by the attending physician to the State Department of Health, as required by law in some states.

 Performance characteristics have not been established for the following specimen characteristics: